felixphilipk/Cypress_Testing/README.md

-# Cypress Automation Framework Assignment By Felix
+# Cypress Automation Framework By Felix

 ## Setup
 1. Type the below Command to finish setting up the prequisites